magepages/mpdocs/docs/daily-deal/index.md

 ![](https://i.imgur.com/rjNCvSi.png)

-- Also, you can add discount label and countdown timer data into product query by Mageplaza Daiy Deal extension.
+- Also, you can add discount label and countdown timer data into product query by Mageplaza Daily Deal extension.
 You can look at the right corner and go to `Doc > Query > product`.

 ![](https://i.imgur.com/77Bzd7l.png)